elvindesouza/elvindesouza.github.io/src/security/networking/topologymap/topology.md

+# Creating a network topology map using Ciscco Packet Tracer

 **Setting up a small network of a few network and end devices using Hubs/Switches.
-It includes configuring LAN Cards, interfaces, preparation of cables, assigning IP addresses, and checking the connection of the network, all done in Cisco packet tracer, a network topology mapper.**
+It includes configuring LAN Cards, interfaces, preparation of cables, assigning IP addresses, and checking the connection of the network, all done in Cisco Packet Tracer, a network topology mapper.**

 ---